camunda/docker-camunda-bpm-platform/README.md

 Our docker images are using the latest LTS OpenJDK version supported by Camunda Platform.
 This currently means:

- - Camunda 7.12 or later will be based on OpenJDK 11.
+ - Camunda 7.20 or later will be based on OpenJDK 17.
+ - Camunda 7.12 - 7.19 is be based on OpenJDK 11.
  - All previous versions are based on OpenJDK 8.

-While all the OpenJDK versions supported by Camunda will work, we will not provide a ready to use image for them.
+While all the OpenJDK versions supported by Camunda will work for Tomcat and WildFly, we will not provide a ready to use image for them.
+(Camunda Run supports only JDK 17.)

 #### Java options